Denver Storm Damage Insurance Claims — Complete Guide for Homeowner

 What is recoverable depreciation and how do I collect it?

-Recoverable depreciation is the withheld portion of an RCV claim — the difference between what the insurer paid initially (ACV amount) and the full replacement cost.
-It is released after work is completed and you submit completion documentation (signed completion certificate and final invoice).
+Recoverable depreciation is the withheld portion of an RCV claim — the difference between what the insurer paid initially and the full replacement cost.
+It is released after work is completed and you submit completion documentation — signed completion certificate and final invoice.
 This step is missed entirely by many Denver homeowners on RCV policies, leaving significant money uncollected.
 We handle this documentation as part of every project closeout.

 Is it legal for a contractor to waive my deductible in Colorado?

 No. Colorado Revised Statutes § 6-22-105 explicitly prohibits roofing contractors from waiving, absorbing, or rebating a homeowner's insurance deductible in any form.
 Any contractor making this offer is violating Colorado law and exposing you to potential liability.
-It is a disqualifying red flag.
+It is a disqualifying red flag regardless of everything else the contractor is offering.

 Can I file a claim months after a storm?

 Most Colorado homeowner's policies have a claim filing window of one to three years from the storm date — but check your specific policy.
 Timing affects outcomes: inspections conducted close to the storm event establish the date relationship more clearly than inspections conducted a year later.
-If you're within your filing window and documented damage exists, it is worth having a professional inspection to establish the current condition clearly before filing.
+If you are within your filing window and documented damage exists, schedule a professional inspection to establish the current condition clearly before filing.

 What is supplement documentation?